-Regional leaders from the Murray and southern Riverina have observed the rapidly evolving debate over water in the Murray Darling Basin, and the confusion and frustration which comes with it.
-The RAMJO Water Security Sub-Committee, made up of Mayors, General Managers and expert Council staff from RAMJO, has worked together over the last twelve months to develop a series of solutions for our communities.
-In doing so, the Committee has attempted to take a whole-of-basin approach, rather than a parochial regional approach.
+Regional leaders from the Murray and Southern Riverina have observed the rapidly evolving debate over water in the Murray Darling Basin, and the confusion and frustration which comes with it.
+The RAMJO Water Security Sub-Committee, made up of Mayors, General Managers and expert Council staff from within RAMJO, have worked together over the last eighteen months to develop a series of recommendations for basin communities.
+The first version of this document was completed and published in 2019.
+It received a warm welcome as a considered, sensible set of recommendations with a pan-Basin approach.
+This revised and updated version incorporates much that we have learnt since, together with our perception of the challenges still to be adequately addressed.
+We continue to take a whole-of-basin, rather than a parochial regional approach.

 We acknowledge that the range of solutions presented in this paper will not completely solve the water issues which are impacting in serious and permanent ways.
-We do, however, anticipate that a suite of solutions such as these could quickly ease some of the crippling situations in our communities and others, and importantly could lay a foundation for a future built on innovation and adaptation.
-Both the short-term and longer-term options require the meaningful sustained support of federal and state governments.
+We do, however, anticipate that a suite of recommendations such as these may usefully alleviate some of the crippling situations in our communities and others, and importantly could lay a foundation for a future built on innovation and adaptation.
+Both the short-term and longer-term options require the meaningful sustained support of Federal and State governments.

-I want to thank the Water Security Sub-Committee for their perseverance in bringing forward their communities' concerns and cooperating to conceive solutions for the greater good of the river system and the people who rely on it.
+I want to thank the Water Security Sub-Committee for their perseverance in bringing forward their communities' concerns and cooperating to conceive recommendations for the greater good of the river system and the people who rely on it.
 They, together with the RAMJO Board, have recognised that as single voices, it's hard to be heard.
 Collectively we represent a large area of NSW, and a significant food producing area, feeding Australia as well as exporting for over 100 years.

-I also thank the reader for taking the time to listen to our concerns and consider our solutions.
-We welcome feedback, comments and input into working together towards a sustainable series of solutions and changes to the water environment to enable all communities in the Basin to continue thriving for generations to come.
+I also thank the reader for taking the time to listen to our concerns and consider our recommendations.
+We welcome feedback, comments and input into working together towards a sustainable series of recommendations and changes to the water environment to enable all communities in the Basin to continue thriving for generations to come.

-Mayor Chris Bilkey (Murray River Council) Chair, RAMJO Water Security Sub-Committee
+Former Mayor Chris Bilkey (Murray River Council) Former Chair, RAMJO Water Security Sub Committee www.ramjo.nsw.gov.au